paulnreimer/website/content/publications.md

 Rosenbaum, L., Reimer, P., Palatnik, A., & Abrahamson, D. (2023).
 “We actually cared because we needed to build It:” Broadening the educational spaces of constructionist design.
 In C. Tofel-Grehl, D. Fields, J. Walker, & T. Fuhrmann (Eds. of Short Papers), *Proceedings of the annual meeting of Constructionism / FabLearn 2023*.

 Reimer, P.N., & Smith, H. (2023).
-Computational thinking practices at play in an early childhood microworld.
-ISLS, 2023.
+Computational thinking practices at play in an early childhood microworld. *General proceedings of the 3rd annual meeting of the International Society of the Learning Sciences 2023*.
 Montréal, QC: International Society of the Learning Sciences.

 Rosenbaum, L., Reimer, P., Palatnik, A., & Abrahamson, D. (under review) Building mathematical spaces through multi-faceted, body-scale geometry. *Educational Designer*.